mmelokuhlemaphisa/smart-germiston.json/README.md

 2. Identify Issues

--Missing values:Some records have null in critical fields like value or timestamp.
+-Missing values: Some records have null in critical fields like value or timestamp.
       Problem: Missing data reduces accuracy and breaks calculations.
 -Inconsistent formats:Timestamps not using ISO 8601 (2023-04-25 13:00 instead of 2023-04-25T13:00:00Z).
       Problem: Causes parsing errors and affects time-based analytics.
--Invalid data types:Some value fields contain strings like "twenty" instead of numbers.
+-Invalid data types: Some value fields contain strings like "twenty" instead of numbers.
       Problem: Prevents numeric calculations and visualizations.

 3. Practical Step